 This setting refers only to the size of your Preview area in the tab.
 If you like to change the aspect ratio from your output, please refer to the Camera Inspector or Output Inspector; or change the resolution in your graphics card driver.

 - Don't Scale Camera Resolution in Preview

-This is of interest when working with Matrix Patches on a Player or Server as Master.
+This is of interest when working with Matrix Patches on a Master with Output Layers.
 In case you are not rendering fullscreen but in the Preview tab, the Art-Net data would be based on a scaled image.
 If you need to see correct Art-Net pixels even if the preview is toggled into the user interface, tick the check box.
 The checked option saves graphics card memory on the Master system.
 This is especially helpful when previewing many Clients e.g. working with a Venue Site.